sourcecred/docs/docs/setup/FAQ.md

 ### Error: need at least one interval

 This error means there are no nodes are present.
 Check that you have at least one bundled plugin specified in the `sourcecred.json`.
 If you do already, then refer to the below `No outflow from seed; add cred-minting nodes` solution for this error as well.

 ### No outflow from seed; add cred-minting nodes

 This error is caused because there is no cred-generating event.

 For the github plugin, this can be fixed by simply merging in a PR, as the initial cred-generating event.

 For Discord, a message with an emoji is needed.
+The message and the emoji need to be from different users.
+(Or alternative setup hack if you just want to verify setup on a server that only you are in: add the channel id to the `propsChannels` array in the config, which has a side effect of allowing cred to be minted when someone reacts to their own message.)
 It's also worth checking that the Discord bot you've configured is able to read any channels in your server.

 For Discourse, a post with a like is needed (note, the Discourse plugin only supports public servers/threads).
 You may need to wipe your cache by running `yarn clean` after adding a cred-generating event.